Some content may contain affiliate links to products which means we could earn a fee on your purchase. Thank you for visiting

 I learned that, from a manufacturing perspective, the CO2 method costs considerably more because of the special (expensive) equipment needed.
 The CO2 method also requires high expertise and a lot of training and this extraction process is the slowest of them all.

-On top of that, every single 3rd party source agreed that the CO2 method was the cleanest and best method for preserving the precious hemp plant compounds that need to stay intact.
+On top of that, most 3rd party source agreed that the CO2 method was the cleanest and best method for preserving the precious hemp plant compounds that need to stay intact.

 What I Learned About Ethanol and Alcohol Extractions

-This was in stark contrast to the reasons why a hemp CBD extractor would choose to soak their hemp in alcohol or ethanol.
-Both of these extraction processes were repeatedly touted as cheaper methods that required little equipment, little skill, minimal investment and produced far more in volume.
+There could be many reasons why a hemp CBD extractor would choose to soak their hemp in isopropl alcohol or ethanol.
+Both of these extraction processes were repeatedly touted as cheaper methods that required less equipment, less skill, minimal investment and produced far more in volume.

 It should also be said that isopropyl alcohol contains more toxic substances than pure ethanol (which actually shouldn’t contain any).
 Thus, we recommend to use isopropyl exclusively to clean your utensils and glass pipes and not for performing extractions.